leontoeides/indicium/README.md

     description: String,
 }
 ```

 ## Implementing Indexable

-To begin, we must make our struct indexable.
-We do this by implementing the
+To begin, we must make our record indexable.
+We'll do this by implementing the
 `Indexable` trait for our `struct`.
 The idea is to return a `String` for every
 field that we would like to be indexed.
 Example: